Symmetric Equilibria in Stochastic Timing Games: Example: Exit from duopoly

-where \(m>1\).
-Each firm can decide to leave the market with accumulated payoff \(L_t=M_t=\int_0^te^{-rs}(Y_s-c)\,ds\), for example if \(Y\) gets so low that the revenue does not cover the production costs.
-In such a phase the game is a war of attrition if monopoly seems profitable.
-However, it may also be optimal to stop immediately in the follower's problem
+where $m>1$.
+Each firm can decide to leave the market with accumulated payoff $L_t=M_t=\int_0^te^{-rs}(Y_s-c)\,ds$, for example when $Y$ is so low that revenue does not cover production costs.
+In such a phase, the game is a war of attrition if monopoly still seems profitable.
+However, it may also be optimal to stop immediately in the follower's problem with payoff

-The latter problem is a standard exercise under the condition \(r>\max(\mu,0)\),\footnote{ This is also necessary and sufficient for the processes to be of class (D) in accordance with Assumption \ref{asm:payoffs}.
-Then \(-c/r\leq L_t\leq\int_0^\infty e^{-rs}\abs{Y_s-c}\,ds\in L^1(P)\) and similarly for \(F\), inserting \(m\). } and its unique solution is to stop as soon as \(Y\) falls below the threshold
+The latter problem is a standard exercise under the condition $r>\max(\mu,0)$,\footnote{ This is also necessary and sufficient for the processes to be of class {\rm (D)} in accordance with Assumption \ref{asm:payoffs}.
+Then $-c/r\leq L_t\leq\int_0^\infty e^{-rs}\abs{Y_s-c}\,ds\in L^1(P)$ and similarly for $F$, inserting $m$. } and its unique solution is to stop as soon as $Y$, starting from $Y_t$, falls below the threshold

-where \(\beta_2\) is the negative root of the quadratic equation \(\frac{1}{2}\sigma^2\beta(\beta-1)+\mu\beta-r=0\).
+where $\beta_2$ is the negative root of the quadratic equation $\frac{1}{2}\sigma^2\beta(\beta-1)+\mu\beta-r=0$.
 The value of the stopping problem can be explicitly expressed as